 In this article we are going to present you with 6 useful rhythm training apps and websites, so you can train easily on your phone or computer.

 1. Rhythm Trainer

 We start off with this great app for rhythm training.
-It works simply – you listen to the rhythm that the app plays and then you have to tap it out on the screen of your phone or tablet correctly to move forward.
+It works simply – you listen to the rhythm that the app plays, and then you have to tap it out on the screen of your phone or tablet correctly to move forward.

 In this way, you don’t just practice your ears to listen to the rhythm, but you are also practicing how to play the rhythm, which is just as important as listening to it.

-This app is available on both iOS and Android platforms and has a free version, where you get a 15-minutes per day training session.
+This app is available on both iOS and Android platforms and has a free version, where you get a 15-minute per day training session.
 This is enough to give you a slow learning curve or to help you practice every day, but if you want to practice more, you have to pay a monthly subscription.

 Lessons start off with basic beats, but as you progress, you get to work on more and more complex rhythms, preparing you for the most complicated of music.